Register now! Forgot password?

 • What makes you unique?

-Imagine your dream job as a flight attendant and put your dream of working as a flight attendant on paper.
+Imagine your dream job as a flight attendant (Steward /-ess) and bring your dream of working as a flight attendant (Steward /-ess) on paper.
 These notes can give you an orientation during the whole application process and help you to create a perfect application.

-Do you have a clear idea of the job as a flight attendant?
+Do you have a clear idea of the job as a flight attendant (Steward /-ess)?

-With a clear idea of the professional job as a flight attendant, you can plan your job more easily.
+With a clear idea of the professional job as a flight attendant (Steward /-ess), you can plan your job easier.

-Having a clear vision and setting goals in your professional life is essential if you want to have long term fulfilment and motivation in the job as a flight attendant.
+To have a clear vision and to set goals in your professional life is essential if you want to have long term joy and motivation in the job as a flight attendant (Steward /-ess).

-Here you will find important points you should consider when applying for a job as a flight attendant.
-The following application hints will explain to you step by step what you should include in your application as a flight attendant.
+Here you will find important points you should consider when applying for this job as a flight attendant (Steward /-ess).
+The following application hints will explain you step by step what you should include in your application as a flight attendant (Steward /-ess).

 What are your strengths and weaknesses?
-To what extent can this be helpful to be able to perform successfully as a flight attendant?
+To what extent can this be helpful to be able to perform successfully as a flight attendant (Steward /-ess) ?
 What skills do you possess?
-If you have worked out your personality profile, you can formulate the CV and resume much more satisfyingly and meaningfully.
+If you have worked out your personality profile, you can formulate the CV and resume much more satisfying and meaningful.

-At the beginning of your application as a flight attendant, you should perform a detailed self-assessment:
+At the beginning of your application as a flight attendant (Steward /-ess) you should perform a detailed self-assessment:

 • Are you introverted or extroverted, spontaneous or controlled, etc.?